mlops-guide/mlops-guide.github.io/docs/MLOps/CICDML/index.md

 ## Continuous Deployment (CD)

 Continuous deployment is a method to automate the deployment of the new release to production, or any environment such as staging.
-This practice makes it easier to receive users feedback, as the changes are faster and constant, as well as new data for retraining or new models.
+This practice makes it easier to receive users' feedback, as the changes are faster and constant, as well as new data for retraining or new models.

-Some examples of CD workflow :
+Some examples of CD workflow:

 - Verify the requirements on the infrastructure environment before deploying it.
 - Test the model output based on a known input.